vishnux/Ratatouille/README.md

 # Recipe-Generation-using-GPT-2

-Fine-tuned a deep generative model(GPT-2) to construct 5 realistic recipes from an inventory of ingredients.
+This project involves fine-tuning a deep generative model, GPT-2, to construct five realistic recipes from a given inventory of ingredients.
+The goal is to generate new and exciting recipe ideas that utilize the provided ingredients.

+## Dataset

+"[This is the dataset](https://eightportions.com/datasets/Recipes/#fn:1) we will be using.
+It is collated by Ryan Lee, sourced from [Food Network](https://www.foodnetwork.com/), [Epicurious](https://www.epicurious.com/), and [Allrecipes](https://www.allrecipes.com/).\n",

+## Requirements:

+Python 3.x
+TensorFlow 2.x
+OpenAI GPT-2

+## Getting Started:

+Clone this repository
+Install the required packages
+Download the OpenAI GPT-2 model
+Run the script 'generate_recipe.py' and provide the list of ingredients

 ## Note: